-The parties agree that the complete premium reduction from the Employment Insurance Commission accruing through the improved illness and injury plan will be returned to the Employer.
+The parties agree that the complete premium reduction from the Unemployment Insurance Commission accruing through the improved illness and injury plan will be returned to the Employer.

-1.09 Benefits Upon Layoff or Separation
+1.10 Benefits Upon Lay-Off or Separation

-(a) Subject to (b) and (c) below, regular employees who have completed three months of service and who are receiving benefits pursuant to section 1.01(e), 1.01(f), or 1.02 shall continue to receive such benefits upon layoff or separation until the termination of the illness or until the maximum benefit entitlement has been granted, whichever comes first, if the notice of layoff or
+- Subject to (b) and (c) below, regular employees who (a) have completed three (3) months of service and who are benefits receiving pursuant to section 1.01(c), 1.01(d), or 1.02 shall continue to receive upon lay-off or separation benefits until termination of the illness or until the maximum benefit entitlement has been granted, whichever comes first, if the notice of lay-off or separation is given after the commencement of the illness for which benefits are being paid. - (b) In the event that lay-off or separation notice was given prior to the commencement of the illness, benefits will cease on the effective date of the lay-off or separation only if the illness commenced within two (2) months of the effective date of the lay-off or separation.

-- separation is given after the commencement of the illness for which benefits are being paid. - (b) In the event that layoff or separation notice was given prior to the commencement of the illness, benefits will cease on the effective date of the layoff or separation only if the illness commenced within two months of the effective date of the layoff or separation. - (c) Benefits will continue to be paid in accordance with (a) above for which notice of layoff or separation was given prior to the commencement of the illness and if the illness commenced more than two months before the effective date of the layoff or separation.
+(c) Benefits will continue to be paid in accordance with (a) above for which notice of lay-off or separation was given prior to the commencement of the illness and if the illness commenced more than two (2) months before the effective date of the lay-off or separation.

-PART II

-LONG TERM DISABILITY PLAN
+PART II LONG TERM DISABILITY PLAN